CartoDB/carto-vl-training/training-v2/01-getting-started.md

 Because data privacy is important at CARTO, authentication is required.
 We use api keys for that.
 Find out more about how CARTO authentication works [here](https://carto.com/developers/fundamentals/authorization/).

 In this step we will [define a user](https://carto.com/developers/carto-vl/guides/getting-started/#define-user) account to get data from, and specify the API key that gives us account access.
-Add this code block beneath `map.addControl(nav, 'top-left');`
+Add this code block beneath `map.addControl(nav, 'top-left');`:

 ```javascript
 carto.setDefaultAuth({